ElMassimo/vite_ruby/docs/src/guide/troubleshooting.md

 Follow [this article][ulimit] for information on how to increase the limit of file descriptors in your OS.

-### CSS does not seem to reflect changes in dev
+### Safari does not reflect CSS changes in development

-Stylesheets are sent with [etags](https://en.wikipedia.org/wiki/HTTP_ETag) which allow a browser to cache the stylesheet until it changes.
-In development, a `Cache-Control: no-cache` header is also sent but unfortunately Safari does not respect the header and caches it anyways.
-The simplest way to work around the issue is to import the CSS directly into your javascript entry points.
-When the CSS is requested in this way it is requested with a query string that seems to break the cache.
+Safari [ignores](https://apple.stackexchange.com/questions/439451/safari-is-caching-hard-i-have-to-empty-for-each-change-in-my-css) the `Cache-Control: no-cache` header for CSS stylesheets, which is inconvenient in development as HMR for CSS does not work as expected, requiring the cache to be cleared manually in order to see changes.

+A workaround is to import the CSS from a [`vite_javascript_tag` entrypoint][smart output] instead of using `vite_stylesheet_tag`.
+When the CSS is requested in this way it becomes a JS request in development, avoiding the bug in Safari.

 ## Fixed Issues